 [USE0125]

-# All air conditioning units and other mechanical plant or equipment are to be located so that any noise impact due to their operation which may be or is likely to be experienced by any neighbouring premises is minimised.
+All air conditioning units and other mechanical plant or equipment are to be located so that any noise impact due to their operation which may be or is likely to be experienced by any neighbouring premises is minimised.
 Notwithstanding this requirement all air conditioning units and other mechanical plant and or equipment is to be acoustically treated or shielded where considered necessary to the satisfaction of the appropriate regulatory authority such that the operation of any air conditioning unit, mechanical plant and or equipment does not result in the emission of offensive or intrusive noise.

 [USE0175]

 Vehicles entering or exiting the site between 6.30am and 7.00am are limited to smaller vehicles (e.g. cars and vans) and a maximum of two (2) movements for trucks up to 16 tonnes only.